artemiscloud/activemq-artemis-operator/docs/help/operator.md

 ## Configuring Scheduling, Preemption and Eviction

-### Liveness and Readiness Probes
+### Liveness, Readiness and Startup Probes

-The Liveness and readiness Probes are used by Kubernetes to detect when the Broker is started and to check it is still alive.
+The Liveness, Readiness Startup Probes are used by Kubernetes to detect when the Broker is started and to check it is still alive.
 For full documentation on this topic refer to the [Configure Liveness, Readiness and Startup Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) chapter in the Kubernetes documentation.